virtual-biohackathons/covid-19-bh20/README.md

 Over the internet we are organizing the *COVID-19 Biohackathon April 5-11 2020*!

-Please join us for a week of online work.

-The organizers.

 # Goals

-The goal of COVID-19-BH20 is to get the best names in the field to work on tooling for COVID-19 analysis.
-The effort will lead to more readily accessible data, protocols, detection kits, protein predictions etc.
+The goal of COVID-19-BH20 is to create a cohesive effort and work on tooling for COVID-19 analysis.
+The biohackathon will lead to more readily accessible data, protocols, detection kits, protein predictions etc.

-We will push for policy change where it comes to non-public or hard to access data because we are facing such challenges!
+We will also push for policy change where it comes to non-public or hard to access data because we are facing such challenges!

 # Free software, free data